Pogosta disease: Cause

+Diagnosis

+Prevention

+There is no vaccine for Pogosta disease, but protection from mosquito bites is helpful as a preventative measure.
+Contracting the disease provides immunity against subsequent infections.

+Treatment

+Treatment consists of easing the symptoms.

 Epidemiology

 This disease is mainly found in the Eastern parts of Finland; the disease was first detected in 1974 in the old parish village of Ilomantsi, sometimes called Pogosta.
 A typical Pogosta disease patient is a middle-aged person who has been infected through a mosquito bite while picking berries in the autumn.
 The prevalence of the disease is about 100 diagnosed cases every year, with larger outbreaks occurring in 7-year intervals.

 Etymology

 It is also known as Karelian fever and Ockelbo disease.
 The names are derived from the words Pogosta, Karelia and Ockelbo.